exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 Finally, there is a block that contains the signature of the certificate, which in this case is not particularly useful, since it is self-signed.
 Since that is the beginning of the chain, and it contains the public key that is required to validate the signature, you have the dreaded chicken-of-the-egg problem of all IT security here.
 That means the *root* CA certificates must be installed on a client by means of a trusted channel.

-### Creating a Singing Request for a Server Certificate
+### Creating a Signing Request for a Server Certificate

 Services that are offered via TLS present a server certificate to the client.
 The client reads the certificate contents and uses CA certificates that are installed locally to verify the signature in the server certificate.

-Note this in this step you will create a certificate singing request (CSR) (see [RFC2986](#rfc2986)) instead of an actual certificate.
+Note this in this step you will create a certificate signing request (CSR) (see [RFC2986](#rfc2986)) instead of an actual certificate.
 Think of the signing request a precursor of a signed certificate.

 1. Create a key pair _without_ passphrase for the server:
     ```shell